 In the morning, groups will work on their final data collection.
 After lunch groups will begin to evaluate the data they collected and start graphing their results.
 Instructors will walk campers through how they, and scientists, can analyze their data with basic statistical analyses.
 Campers will also work in their groups to create a scientific poster about their research

 Evening Program: Once projects are completed, we will end the evening with a campfire skits and s’mores!

 Day 6: Final Presentations

-If groups need more time they can finish working on their their scientific poster.
-Headwaters instructors will help students practice their presentations.
+If groups need more time, they can finish working on their scientific poster.
+Instructors will help students practice their presentations.
 Any groups that are done will have time to hike, swim, or kayak.
 After lunch groups will present their research projects.
 Each group will field questions following their presentation.
 Parents and interested TDLT partners are invited to the presentation session.

 This camp is in partnership with the Truckee Donner Land Trust